 Hugely popular in England as the main fish used in fish and chips.
 White, flakey flesh with few bones make this a perennial favourite.
-Sadly Cod stocks are not doing so well in Cornish waters due to some warm winters and continued fishing effort, fortunately there are lots of other Cornish species that taste just as good in batter!
+Sadly Cod stocks are not doing so well in Cornish waters due to some warm winters and continued fishing effort, fortunately there are lots of other Cornish fish that taste just as good in batter!